-- I will be presenting the lectures simultaneously both in the classroom (Exploratory Hall L004), and also via Zoom at the regular class time, which is on Monday and Wednesday, from 12:00pm-1:15pm. - The lectures will not be recorded by me, but I will give you permission to record them if you wish to do so for future reference during the semester. - You will receive a Zoom invitation via email before each class.
-The email will include a link to download the software if you need to do that.
+- I will be presenting the lectures simultaneously both in the classroom (David King Hall room 1006), and also via Zoom at the regular class time, which is on Monday and Wednesday, from 12:00pm-1:15pm. - A Zoom link that can be used to attend the lectures remotely is available on the Blackboard page for the course. - The lectures will not be recorded by me, but I will give you permission to record them on Zoom if you wish to do so for future reference during the semester.